sfu-dis/ermia/README.md

 Fast and Robust OLTP using Epoch-based Resource Management and Indirection Array

+For more information, you may refer to our SIGMOD'16 paper (https://github.com/ermia-db/ermia/blob/master/ermia.pdf)

 #### Environment configurations

 * Software dependencies: `libnuma` and `tcmalloc` (part of google perftools).
 Install from your favorite package manager.